×

 Entrusting your data to a third party (the SaaS provider) can be daunting.
 Compliance issues (GDPR, etc.) arise.

-However, for a WMS SaaS solution publisher, security is also part of its business .
+However, for a SaaS WMS solution provider, security is also part of its business.

 These companies host their solutions in ultra-secure data centers, which benefit from physical and logical protections (encryption, redundancy, next-generation firewalls) that 99% of SMEs and mid-sized companies could never afford.

 The provider is contractually responsible for security, system availability, and backups.
-Paradoxically, your data is often better protected with a large SaaS provider than on an old server in your technical room.
+Paradoxically, your data is often better protected with a major SaaS provider than on an old server in your local server room.

 The key?
-Diligence.
-Before signing, you must ensure your supplier's guarantees:
+Due diligence.
+Before signing, you must verify the guarantees provided by your supplier:

 • Where is the data hosted (sovereignty)?